magmine/PGX_D_TASK/README.md

-There are two version of this project, to compile each one in Linux, enter to source directory and simply run make, the output file is named "solution", but before that choose witch file to take as input from the given text files for test.

-To modify the input file, go to  PGX_D_Morocco_Task.cpp.
+- To compile (in case you have *make* installed), enter to source directory and simply run `make` or `make solution`.
+- The output file is named *solution*.
+- You can choose your input graph file from `Sources/G*.txt`.
+- The graph file is in the form of (source, destination) per line.
+- I will add Google test in the future but for now you can run `make test` to ruun automaticaly with multiple  input files and manually check corectness.